openpickles/authz-control-plane/DESIGN_ENTITLEMENT_MANAGEMENT.md

         2.  **Lookup Policy**: What is the policy for "Loan Read"? -> `StandardAccessPolicy`.
         3.  **Execute**: Run `StandardAccessPolicy` with input `{user, resource, entitlement}`.
     *   **Decision**: Allow/Deny.

+    ### 3.1 Two Modes of Entitlement Management

+    We support two modes for managing entitlements:
+    1.  **Centralized Authoring (Pull)**: Admins create entitlements in the Policy Engine UI.
+Services pull these down via the bundle.
+    2.  **Service-Owned (Push)**: The source of truth for entitlements (e.g., "ownership") lives in the Domain Service.
+The service **pushes** these to the Policy Engine via the Sync API (`POST /api/v1/entitlements/sync`).
+The Policy Engine then redistributes them in bundles to OPA/Enforcement points.

 ### Data Flow Diagram
 ```mermaid